Skip to main content

 Blocking these interleukins can help lower the release of substances that may further worsen inflammation, like cytokines, chemokines, nitric oxide, and IgE.

 Dupixent is classified as a human monoclonal IgG4 antibody and was first approved by the FDA in March 2017.
-It is manufactured by Regeneron.
+It is manufactured by Regeneron and Sanofi.

 Can Dupixent be used in children?

-Yes, Dupixent can be used in children and adolescents for certain conditions and at certain ages.
+Yes, Dupixent can be used in both children and adults for certain conditions and at certain ages.

 Dupixent is approved for use in adults and children at least 6 months of age for treatment of moderate-to-severe eczema (atopic dermatitis) when other topical therapies (used on the skin) are not effective or advisable.
 For eczema, Dupixent can be used with or without topical corticosteroids.